fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/vTrue/Remove-AzureRmSqlServerThreatDetectionPolicy.md

 ```

 ## DESCRIPTION
-The Remove-AzureRmSqlServerThreatDetectionPolicy cmdlet removes the threat detection policy from an Azure SQL server.
+The **Remove-AzureRmSqlServerThreatDetectionPolicy** cmdlet removes the threat detection policy from an Azure SQL server.

-To use this cmdlet, specify the ResourceGroupName and ServerName parameters to identify the server from which this cmdlet removes the policy.
+To use this cmdlet, specify the *ResourceGroupName* and *ServerName* parameters to identify the server from which this cmdlet removes the policy.

 ## EXAMPLES

-### --------------------------  Example 1: Remove a threat detection policy for a database  --------------------------
+### Example 1: Remove a threat detection policy for a database
-@{paragraph=PS C:\\\>}

 ```
 PS C:\> Remove-AzureRmSqlServerThreatDetectionPolicy -ResourceGroupName "ResourceGroup11" -ServerName "Server01"